codingColinMcM/Social-Network-Mongoose/README.md

 ## Description

 I need to do duolingo and these contributions to GitHub.
-I sure hope that
+I sure hope that I

 ### Problem: